 If you’re like most travelers, your iPad and your iPhone will be your lifelines while on-the-go.
 From watching movies and keeping busy while you’re in the air to navigating unfamiliar streets, booking tickets, and researching restaurants, you’ll depend on your device a lot.

 Make sure you always have what you need to keep your technology charged—nothing ramps up travel stress more quickly than getting lost because you don’t have access to Google Maps, or can’t look up a sight you planned to see!
+You also want to carry travel routers for spotty Wifi if you’re doing any sort of long-roadtripping, as no Wifi can be a drag when trying to find local tourist destinations.

 6. Build in Some “Me” Time When You Arrive